 You qualify if you ALL meet these criteria:

-2) Did you report $5,000 in 1099 and reportable self-employment income prior to your initial claim?
-Workers who earned at least $5,000 in self-employment income in 2019 will be eligible for the extra $100 per week effective December 27, 2020 through March 14, 2021.
+2) Reported $5,000 in 1099 and reportable self-employment income prior to your initial claim.
+Workers who earned at least $5,000 in self-employment income in 2019 will be eligible for the extra $100 per week.

 You will need to submit documentation to prove $5k in self-employment income for new claims.
 If Initial claim was established in 2020, use tax year 2019 documentation to prove your income.
-If the Claim was established in 2021, use tax year 2020 information.
+If the claim was established in 2021, use tax year 2020 information.

 If you meet the criteria and your state is paying it (see list below) then you will get this payment added to your weekly benefit once your MEUC application is successful.